Do you love film and music? Do you want to learn about the behind the scenes of a festival? Join our team!

 - Provide administrative support for daily office tasks

-- Collaborating with Film/Music team to create innovative programs and reach new audiences
+- Collaborate with the WJFF team to create innovative programs and reach new audiences